Bosnia unrest puts spotlight on broken peace accord

 While protests so far have been concentrated mainly among Bosniaks in the Federation, further unrest may take on an ethnic dimension, as each community seeks to protect itself from, or exploit, the turmoil.

-Bosnia's Serbs have already accused the Bosniaks of trying to use the situation to push for abolition of the two autonomous regions, centralizing power in Sarajevo.
+Bosnia's Serbs have already accused the Bosniaks of trying to use the situation to push for abolition of the two autonomous regions, centralising power in Sarajevo.

-In Brussels on Monday, Foreign Minister Vesna Pusic of former Yugoslav repubic and new EU member Croatia said it was vital the events in neighboring Bosnia do not take on any "national tone" - a reference to its ethnic divisions.
+In Brussels on Monday, Foreign Minister Vesna Pusic of former Yugoslav republic and new EU member Croatia said it was vital the events in neighbouring Bosnia do not take on any "national tone" - a reference to its ethnic divisions.

 "It's very important that all politicians, all public figures who have any responsibility do not push things in that direction," Croatian news agency Hina quoted Pusic as saying.